installation / performance / video / film

 A group of artists was invited to respond to the image of the future by choosing an Instagram filter as a self-image, generating a polyphonic thought-image that reflects on the potential role of art in contemporary discussions on climate change.
 Participation here signifies connection and communication, but also the capacity for distinction: the articulation of multiple perspectives on a shared subject.
 Through the interplay of old and new technologies, the project explores layers of diversity and differentiation, composing a digitalised public sphere that foregrounds the arts’ potentiality for agency.
 What emerges is a unified yet heterogeneous body as a shared reflection on the future and on the significance that artistic practice might hold in shaping critical and collective imaginaries around climate change.

-This installation, composed of a printer, a microphone, and a monitor showing the artist engaged in silent speech, explores Hannah Arendt’s theory of action by animating the human capacity to begin anew.
-The silent figure on the screen resists speech-as-declaration, while the printer, becomes a metaphor for potentiality rather than finality.
-Together, they gesture toward Arendt’s notion of natality: the radical openness of action as the site where the subject escapes definition and enters the realm of becoming, situated between others-viewers.
+Notes on Hannah Arendt is an installation composed of a printer, a microphone, and a monitor showing the artist engaged in silent speech, that explores Hannah Arendt’s theory of action by animating the human capacity to begin anew.
+The silent figure on the screen resists speech-as-declaration, while the printer, becomes a metaphor for potentiality rather than finality toward Arendt’s notion of natality: the radical openness of action as the site where the subject escapes definition and enters the realm of becoming.